 Tutorial recap and next steps

-It was not that hard, right?
+It wasn’t that hard, right?

 The next steps could be to try to run the project for more epochs and see if that improves the result or maybe change the learning rate.